alexkalinins/crazy-pharmacist-generator/README.md

 describes the use of the drug.

+## Medium Article

+I wrote a Medium article about this project and Markov Chains more broadly.
+You can find it [here](https://towardsdatascience.com/generating-drug-names-with-a-markov-chain-49704dad8740).
+The article goes into greater detail on how the random walk of the Markov chain works (also the code is more up to date there).
+It's a great place to start if you want to follow along with the project.

 ## Webapp

 I wrote a webapp that uses this API in React.
 You can check it out [here](https://alexkalinins.github.io/crazy-pharmacist/).
 The source code is also on [GitHub](https://github.com/alexkalinins/crazy-pharmacist).

 ## Data

 Parsed data (both descriptions and drug names) are available in the `data` directory of the repo.
 For drug brand names, raw data was collected from the [NDC Database](https://www.fda.gov/drugs/drug-approvals-and-databases/national-drug-code-directory).
 Description data was parsed from Wikipedia articles accessed with the Wikipedia API.
+Raw data (may be a bit out of date) is in `data/product.txt`.
+The parsed drug names are in `data/names.txt`; the descriptions are in `data/descriptions.txt`.

 ## Built With